Keeping hydrated is crucial for health and well-being, but many people do not consume enough fluids daily.

 Here are some facts about water:

 - Babies and children have a higher percentage of water than adults.
-When babies are born, they are about 78 percent water, but this falls to 65 percent by the age of 1 year.
+When babies are born, they are about 78 percent water, which falls to 65 percent by one year.

 - Fatty tissue has less water than lean tissue.